Meet the 2021-22 Fellows

 Karen Mae Bacalia

-Karen received two bachelor degrees in Chemistry and Agriculture - Human Nutrition and Food Sciences track with a minor in Biology from the University of Guam.
-She is interested in research that deals with gut microbiota in relation to cardiovascular disease or nutrient deficiencies.
-During her undergraduate studies, she participated in a summer research program in 2019 at Colorado State University where she focused on biochemical techniques to study iron deficiency in genetically modified Arabidopsis thaliana plants, and spent 2 years using High Performance Liquid Chromatography (HPLC) techniques to analyze anthocyanins in Hibiscus flowers and capsaicin in local peppers at the University of Guam Horticulture Lab.
-As an undergraduate, she was also the leader in multiple student organizations and participated in outreach to local high schools for both the Chemistry and Agriculture department, presented in research workshops to help freshman and sophomores interested in research, and helped coordinate the UOG First Annual CNAS STEM Conference.
-Karen won first place at AAAS 2020 where she presented some of her research.
-She participated in the Rutgers RISE program in summer 2020 where she worked with Dr. Nilgun Tumer to study the ribosomal interactions of Shiga toxins by analyzing surface charge differences.
-Since her Rutgers experience was completely virtual, she is excited to experience the campus and labs in person this semester.
-Rutgers was her top choice for graduate school because of the interdisciplinary nature of the research labs and their focus on supporting graduate students for future success.
-Her hobbies include trying new foods with friends and family, baking, running, and free diving while on Guam.
+BIO: Karen received two bachelor degrees in Chemistry and Agriculture - Human Nutrition and Food Sciences track with a minor in Biology from the University of Guam.
+She is interested in chronic disease prevention and management by improving dietary patterns, primarily for minority groups.
+As an undergraduate, she was the leader in multiple student organizations.
+She participated in outreach to local high schools for the Chemistry and Agriculture departments, presented in research workshops to help freshmen and sophomores interested in research, and helped coordinate the UOG First Annual CNAS STEM Conference.
+She participated in the Rutgers RISE program in the summer of 2020, where she worked with Dr. Nilgun Tumer to study the ribosomal interactions of Shiga toxins by analyzing surface charge differences.
+Since then, she has obtained her Master's in Nutritional Sciences in May 2023 at Rutgers, studying the anti-inflammatory effects of CBD for post-menopausal women.
+She is now continuing as a PhD student with a research focus on cardiovascular disease management in different ethnic groups using a "Food-is-Medicine" intervention.
+Her hobbies include trying new cafes with friends and family, baking, crocheting, and free diving while on Guam.

 Nathalie Groot